 - Seafood soup with rice

-- Old-fashioned chicken fricassee
+- Old-fashioned chicken fricassée

 - Spaghetti with meatballs in homemade tomato sauce

-- Mussels In Sauce
+- Mussels in sauce

 - Chicken thighs with vegetables

-- Picantones with honey mustard and lemon
+- Squabs with honey mustard and lemon

 - Winter cocotte: healthy and comfortable

-- Round stuffed chicken stewed in cocotte
+- Stuffed chicken round stewed in a cocotte

-- Roast chicken in cocotte with vegetables
+- Roast chicken in a cocotte with vegetables

-- Asturian stew
+- Asturian fabada

 - Beetroot cream